1. What is a “Vivienda or Apartamento Turístico”?

 But, even in the case you decided not to register your property in the registry from Valencia, your property must fulfill with the legal standards of quality and equipment as in the following section.

-CERTIFICATE OF URBAN COMPATIBILITY: Since the entry in force of the Law 15/2018 in June 7, to obtain the touristic license, a report from the Town Hall of the area is required.
+Since the entry in force of the Law 15/2018 in June 7, to obtain the touristic license, a report from the Town Hall of the area is required.
 This report is called: “Certificado de Compatibilidad Urbanística”.
 This document is issued by the Town Hall and confirms that the property fullfils the requirements from the construction laws to develop the touristic activity.

-Legal standards of quality and equipment:
+Legal standards of quality and equipment

 Every property, registered or not registered, offered in the market as rent for touristic purposes, must fulfill the requirements established in the law for any of the classifications considered: “Standard”, “Primary” or “Superior”.
 In order to register the property, it may get, as minimum, the “Standard” requirements.